Creation & Transformation in the Sian Ka’an Biosphere Reserve

 • Alejandro Durán

 Alejandro is a Mexican American multidisciplinary artist, photographer, and filmmaker whose work explores ecology, consumption, and global systems through long-term, place-based practice.
-He is the founder of Washed Up, a project he has developed for over fifteen years along Mexico’s Caribbean coast, within the Sian Ka’an Biosphere Reserve, a UNESCO World Heritage site.
+He is the founder of Washed Up, a project he has worked on for over fifteen years along Mexico’s Caribbean coast, within the Sian Ka’an Biosphere Reserve, a UNESCO World Heritage site.

 Working with plastic debris collected from the shoreline, Durán creates site-responsive installations that transform found materials into visually striking compositions embedded within the landscape.
 His work engages plastic debris as both evidence of global systems and a material for making, revealing how even remote environments are shaped by human consumption.